 The MPRC was founded in 1993 as the result of a proposal to the US National Science Foundation (NSF).
 The NSF granted the money and businesses have been involved as well, with the MPRC working with Advanced Micro Devices, Asahi, Ericsson, Ford, Hitachi, IBM, Intel, Matsushita, Motorola, NEC, Nokia, Samsung, Sony, and Texas Instruments.
 Other organizations around the world are working on similar SOP technologies.

 SOP is an emerging technology.
 Pieces of it are becoming available now, but two things are needed to make it a reality.
 First, computer-aided design systems must be developed to permit the layout and validation of SOP systems of enormous complexity.
 Second, new manufacturing processes have to be set up to produce SOP modules on large scale in a cost-effective and reliable way.
 Although both these requirements require a large amount of effort and capital outlay, they do not represent unconquerable challenges to the electronics industry.
-The progress of electronic systems over the last forty years has been breathtaking; SOP hints that it's not going to slow down any time soon, either.BACK_TO_TOP
+The progress of electronic systems over the last forty years has been breathtaking; SOP hints that it's not quite run out of steam.BACK_TO_TOP

 * JAPAN RECONSIDERS: I tend to track news about Japan, not merely because I like Japanese pop culture, but because there's something fascinating about the mismatched relationship between Japan and the US.
 Given the cultural differences, it somehow seems surprising that we've only had one war between the two of us -- and from that point of view, even more surprising that the two countries always seem to end up having strong common interests to keep their "odd couple" relationship going.